ed-syspertec/Virtel/docs/manuals/virtel/Virtel460CN/connectivity_guide.rst

 In this section we look at how we can control LUNAME selection for inbound HTTP calls.
 When a user connects to a 3270 application through VIRTEL Web Access, VIRTEL makes it appear to the application as if the user is connecting from a virtual 3270 terminal.
 In VTAM terms a virtual 3270 terminal is called a *Logical Unit* or *LU*, and each LU has a unique eight character name (*LU name)*.
 VIRTEL has at its disposal a pool of LUs known to VTAM, whose names are specified in the VIRTEL configuration file (the VIRARBO file).
 Normally when a user connects to a 3270 application, VIRTEL chooses any available LU from the pool.

 While most mainframe applications will accept a connection from any LU name, certain applications (particularly applications which run under IMS) are sensitive to the LU name because they assign permissions to the user based upon the LU name of the user’s terminal.
-LU nailing allows VIRTEL to assign a particular LU name to a user based one of the following:-
+LU nailing allows VIRTEL to assign a particular LU name to a user based one of the following :-

 -  By IP address

 -  By by cookie

 -  By by URL

+Virtel Rules can be used to associate a user with a LU name based on a variety of different criteria.
+For example such as a user’s e-mail address [Correspondent Management] which in this case, the user is identified by a “Cookie” which the browser presents to VIRTEL with the HTTP request.
+See :ref:`“Virtel Rules”,<#_V460CN_VirtelRules>` for further information on Virtel Rules.
+The following sections go through examples of how to nail or control LU Name allocation.

 LU Nailing By URL
 -----------------